zacharylandes/scrabble/README.markdown

 4) score a word with letter multipliers,
 5) score word with a word multiplier,
 6) score a word with a seven-letter bonus.
+7) find the highest-scoring word from a list.

 ## Interaction Pattern

 Using test-driven development, implement an interaction pattern that scores words insensitive to case, such that an empty word or nil scores 0, which follows the interaction pattern below.

+### 1., 2., & 3.
+Score a Word, Empty String, and `nil`

 ```
 > game = Scrabble.new